Graph-Based Deterministic Polynomial Framwork for NP Problems: Proof of P=NP

-\begin{lemma}[Correctness of \textproc{ExtendByVerifiableEdges()}] Let $G$ be a computation graph, $H \subseteq G$ a subgraph, and $V_0 \subseteq V(G)$ a set of initial vertices.
-Let $Q$ be a set of boundary edges $(u,v)$ such that $u \in V(H)$ and $v \in V(G) \setminus V(H)$.
-Let $E_v$ denote the set of edges that are verified to be feasible by \textproc{ExtendByVerifiableEdges()} and hence added to the graph $H$.
-Then, the algorithm correctly collects into $E_v$ all and only those edges $(u,v) \in Q$ for which a computation walk to $e = (u,v)$ exists from $V_0$ within the graph $H + e$.
+\begin{lemma}[Correctness of \ExtendByVerifiableEdges{}] Let $G$ be a computation graph, $H \subseteq G$ a grid-aligned footmark graph, and $v_0$ a unique initial vertex.
+Let $Q$ be the set of boundary edges $(u,v)$ such that $u \in V(H)$ and $v \in V(G) \setminus V(H)$.
+Let $E_v$ denote the set of edges verified to be computing-effective by \ExtendByVerifiableEdges{} and subsequently added to $H$.
+Then, the algorithm correctly collects into $E_v$ exactly those edges $e = (u,v) \in Q$ for which a computation walk to $e$ exists within the resulting incremented grid-aligned footmark graph $H$.

-\begin{proof} We prove correctness by invarant-based induction on the number of processed edges from the queue $Q$.

-\textbf{Invariant:} The set $E_v$ contains exactly those edges $(v,w)$ such that a computation walk exists from some initial vertex in $V_0$ to $e = (v,w)$ in the graph $H$ constructed so far.
-Moreover, $H$ contains exactly those edges for which a computation walk exists from $V_0$.
+\begin{proof} We prove correctness by invariant-based induction on the number of processed edges from the queue $Q$. \begin{itemize} \item \textbf{Invariant:} The set $E_v$ contains exactly those edges $(v,w)$ such that a computation walk exists from the initial vertex $v_0$ to $e = (v,w)$ in the current graph $H$ (the grid-aligned footmark graph) constructed so far.
+Moreover, $H$ contains exactly those edges for which a computation walk exists from $v_0$.

-\textbf{Base Case:} Initially, $E_v = \emptyset$ and $Q$ consists of all edges from $V(H)$ to $V(G) \setminus V(H)$.
-No edges have been verified, and $H$ contains only the initially visited subgraph.
+\item \textbf{Base Case:} Initially, $E_v = \emptyset$ and $Q$ consists of the set of boundary edges from $V(H)$ to $V(G) \setminus V(H)$.
+No edges have been verified, and $H$ contains only the initially verified subgraph.
 Hence, the invariant holds trivially.